objectx/beiran/doc/source/manage_cluster.rst

 Probe Node
 ++++++++++
 Manually probing node is necessary when things go wrong.
-Generally, **Beiran** nodes should be able to discover themselves automatically and it musn't require any manual intervention.
+Generally, **Beiran** nodes should be able to discover themselves automatically and it must not require any manual intervention.

 It is not only in case of a failure, also in some test / development cases,